gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type d ! -path . | wc -l # this counts the number of directories and subdirectories in the current working directory

+ls -t . | head #this displays the 10 newest files and begins with the newest to the oldest